cormas/cormas/CONTRIBUTING.md

 ```
 where you replace XXX with your github user name.

-## Send the PR to the original cormas repo
+## Send the PR to the original CORMAS repository
-After doing modifications in your image, open Iceberg tool, commit the changes in your Cormas repository.
+After doing modifications in your image, open Iceberg tool, commit the changes in your CORMAS repository.
 Cherry-pick the modifications that you want to include in your commit.
 In the github interface, create a Pull Request from your commit.
-Send the PR to Cormas main repository.
+Send the PR to CORMAS main repository.

 :bulb: **be carefull:** once it's pushed into your own cormas repository, you have to make a pull request at the cormas repository.
 This will notify the admin team that an improvement or bug fix is pending.